Database

 Using a ConnectionStringLoader

-When you use ConnectionStringLoader you need to make sure that it's a very fast operations as the loader will be called every time Nexus runs a database query.
+you need to make sure that it's a very fast operation as the loader will be called every time Nexus runs a database query.
 You need to make sure to cache the value if you fetch it from an external store such as Azure KeyVault.

 Controlling the connection